nixxo/rust-lang-book-it/src/ch20-03-advanced-types.md

 public API we provide, such as a method to add a name string to the `People` collection; that code wouldn’t need to know that we assign an `i32` ID to names internally.
-The newtype pattern is a lightweight way to achieve encapsulation to hide implementation details, which we discussed in [“Encapsulation that Hides Implementation Details”][encapsulation-that-hides-implementation-details]<!-- ignore --> in Chapter 18.
+The newtype pattern is a lightweight way to achieve encapsulation to hide implementation details, which we discussed in [“Incapsulamento che Nasconde i Dettagli di Implementazione”][encapsulation-that-hides-implementation-details]<!-- ignore --> in Chapter 18.

 ### Type Synonyms and Type Aliases